RemLampa/RemLampa/README.md

 Formerly an electrical engineer, I am currently a Senior JS Engineer at [Prosple](https://prosple.com/our-team/), specialized in ReactJS and ExpressJS.

 I am also a co-founder and community manager of [freeCodeCamp.Manila](https://www.facebook.com/groups/free.code.camp.manila), and part of the core team of [ReactJS Philippines](https://www.facebook.com/groups/reactjsphilippines).
-Recently, I co-founded [Tech Career Shifters Philippines](https://www.facebook.com/groups/techcareershiftersph), a community specifically devoted to Filipinos wanting to land roles in the tech industry, especially self-learned hopefuls.
+Recently, I co-founded [Tech Career Shifters Philippines](https://www.facebook.com/groups/techcareershiftersph), a community specifically devoted to all Filipinos who are aspiring to land roles in the tech industry, especially self-learned hopefuls.

 _* "Kuya" means "older brother" in Filipino, often used as a term of endearment._